Your 2018 W-2 statement and how to protect yourself from tax scams

-Tax season is coming, which means that soon scammers will be sending fraudulent emails that look like legitimate tax communications.
-The IRS estimates that identity thieves have stolen more than $11 billion through tax fraud since 2012.
+Tax season is coming and scammers soon will be sending fraudulent emails that look like legitimate tax communications.
+The IRS reports that thousands of people have lost millions of dollars to tax scams.

 You can protect yourself from becoming another victim by being cautious.
-Be on alert for the following:
+Check out IRS alerts about common tax scams and be on alert for the following:

 - Any message asking for W-2 or other tax information.